JPatel87/mockha/README.md

 The website has been designed using the width size of a medium mobile screen device, minimum width of 370px (mobile first design approach).
 The website incorporates reponsive font-sizes, widths and heights using units such as root m (rem), viewport height (vh) and viewport width (vw).

-* Wireframes
+### Wireframes

-    * Below are the wireframe I created at the start of this project, in a mobile phone viewport:
+* Below are the wireframes that I created at the start of this project, in a mobile phone viewport:

 Home page :